dptech-corp/dflow/README.md

     _else=par4
 )
 ```

-Similarly, the output artifact of a `steps` can be assigned as optional by
+Similarly, the output artifact of a `steps` can be assigned as conditional by

 ```python
 steps.outputs.artifacts["foo"].from_expression = if_expression(
     _if=par1 < par2,